mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 The best solution I can think of is the same as last year: [juggle fewer projects, and look for more opportunities to delegate](/retrospectives/2022/02/#how-can-i-spend-less-time-coordinating-changes).

-There are some tasks that I feel like I have to take on because I notice parts that I can't delegate.
-Often, these tasks have subtasks that I can delegate effectively, but I miss those opportunities because I see one part requires me and fail to consider the possibility of dividing the work.
+There are some tasks that I take on because I notice parts that I can't delegate.
+For example, if a task consists of subtasks A, B, and C, and part B involves signing a contract on behalf of TinyPilot, I think, "Oh, I'm the only one who can do that."
+But sometimes I can delegate out tasks A and C, but I forget to consider the possibility.

-The other solution is pushing more work to vendors instead of doing it in-house.
+The other solution is pushing more work to vendors instead and reducing the set of things TinyPilot does in-house.
 This year, we stopped doing our own fulfillment and transitioned the work a third-party logistics (3PL) vendor.
 That's made it harder to handle edge cases, but it eliminated entire categories of work we were managing internally before.

 ### Task 2: Managing the relationship with our 3PL partner

 I expected that the work of transitioning to a 3PL vendor would be heavily front-loaded.
-It would be hard to pick a vendor and then overhaul all of our normal processes, but then once they got going, it would be pretty much set it and forget it.
+I knew it would be hard to pick a vendor and make the switch.
+I though that once they got going, it would be mostly smooth sailing with small adjustments.

 I'm finding that there's still a long tail of little workflows we still need to figure out with the 3PL vendor: